libssh2/libssh2/docs/libssh2_sftp_fstat_ex.md

 struct _LIBSSH2_SFTP_ATTRIBUTES {

     /* If flags & ATTR_* bit is set, then the value in this
-     * struct will be meaningful Otherwise it should be ignored */ unsigned long flags;
+     * struct is meaningful otherwise it should be ignored */ unsigned long flags;